Galser/tf-random/README.md

       "zone" = "australia"
     }
     ```
-    Now, here as you can see we have 4 "random" values populated in tag.
+    Now, here as you can see we have 4 "random" values populated in tags of the instance.
     Some are very useful, for example *unique* name "randomexample-3b2423880b7324f8", some are less, and displaying passwords like this is not recommended in normal course of events.
     This is only been provided as an exercise.
 -  Do not forget to free-up resource, when they do not needed anymore, by running :